1. What is dialogue?

 Greg smiled.
 ‘Perfect.
 I’ll order our usual.’

 There is an exception to this rule when there is a quick back and forth with short sentences.
 In this case you could run it on into one paragraph.
-But you don’t want to do this to go on for too long and you don’t want to use it too often.
+But you don’t want this to go on for too long and you don’t want to use it too often.
 And it must be clear who is speaking.
 If in doubt, stick to the rule of a new paragraph for each speaker.

 Multiple paragraphs of dialogue by one character